KerrMatt/NoveltyMapping/README.md

 This code will be updated as new data becomes available, details will be given below.
 Queries should be sent to matthew.kerr@bio.au.dk.

+This code was written in R version 4.3.0.
+Required libraries are detailed in the scripts.

 The first script runs through the raw data to create the six different novelty metrics created for the paper.
-Each requires an externally available dataset - details are included in the code.
+Each requires an externally available datasets that are too large to include as an attachment.
+Details on where to download them are included in the code.

 The second script runs through the novelty layers to run the analysis in the manuscript.
-The third script creates figures displayed in the manuscript.

-The novelty layers created in the first script and used in the second do not have to be manually created to run the analysis for checking.
-Layers are available openly at: https://zenodo.org/records/14677612
+It requires the novelty layers from the first script, layers are available openly at: https://zenodo.org/records/14677612

+An additional script for building the figures for the manuscript is included.